-- 11.2 Staff at Barr's Hill School (including governors and volunteers) will receive additional training, Safeguarding Bulletins and Briefings, covering the following topics in the most appropriate level of detail for their role, in response to the current safeguarding context of our community:
+- 11.2 Staff at Stoke Park School (including governors and volunteers) will receive additional training, Safeguarding Bulletins and Briefings, covering the following topics in the most appropriate level of detail for their role, in response to the current safeguarding context of our community:

 - Preventing Extremism,

-- Online Safety & "Sexting" 1
+- Online Safety & 'Sharing of consensual or non-consensual nude and seminude images or videos' 1

 - Exploitation of children for criminality or sexual exploitation

 - peer-on-peer abuse

 - sexual violence and harassment

 - So called "Honour Based" Abuse, Forced Marriage, Female Genital Mutilation

 - Prejudice Related Incidents

 - Mental Health

 - Safeguarding SEND students

 - Young Carers

 - Children who are Looked After

 - Drug & Alcohol Misuse

 - Children Missing Education or Truanting

 - Educational Visits

 - 11.3 The Designated Safeguarding Lead must attend the LSCB's Level 2 Working Together to Safeguard Children training and the DSL Refresher Training every two years.

 - 11.4 The DSL will undertake Prevent awareness training and keep knowledge and skills up to date for example, through e-bulletins, meeting other DSLs, attending Coventry DSL briefings or digesting safeguarding developments as required.

 - 11.5 The Deputy Designated Safeguarding Lead must also meet the training requirements in section 11.3.

 - 11.6 Any newly appointed Designated Safeguarding Lead must attend the LSCB's Level 2 Working Together to Safeguard Children training before taking lead responsibility for safeguarding.
-The Deputy Designated Safeguarding Lead will take a leading role on safeguarding for the short time that the Designated Safeguarding Lead is waiting to receive training.
+The Deputy Designated Safeguarding Lead will take a leading role on

-1 Also known as 'youth produced sexual imagery'.
+1 Previously known as sexting also known as 'youth produced sexual imagery'.